rc9000/netdisco-sshcollector/README.md

 # DEPENDENCIES

-- __Cache::Cache__
+- `Cache::Cache`
-- __Net::OpenSSH__
+- `Net::OpenSSH`
-- __Net::OpenSSH::Parallel__
+- `Net::OpenSSH::Parallel`
-- __netdisco.pm__
+- `netdisco.pm`

-The first three modules can be obtained from CPAN, while netdisco.pm comes with the netdisco installation.
+The first three modules can be obtained from CPAN.
+Alternatively if you can't use CPAN and your distro doesn't provide these packages,

+The module netdisco.pm comes with the netdisco installation.

 It is likely necessary to add the netdisco base directory (containing netdisco and netdisco.pm) to PERLLIB or the __use lib__ statement.

-# Documentation generated from POD in lib/Netdisco/SSHCollector/Devices/BigIP.pm
-*****

-# NAME

-Netdisco::SSHCollector::Devices::BigIP

-# DESCRIPTION

-Collect ARP entries from F5 BigIP load balancers.
-These are Linux boxes, but feature an additional, proprietary IP stack which does not show up in the standard SNMP ipNetToMediaTable.

-These devices also feature a CLI interface similar to IOS, which can either be set as the login shell of the user, or be called from an ordinary shell.
-This module assumes the former, and if "show net arp" can't be executed, falls back to the latter.

-# PUBLIC METHODS

-- __arpnip($host, $ssh)__

-    Retrieve ARP entries from device. `$host` is the hostname or IP address of the device. `$ssh` is a Net::OpenSSH connection to the device.

-    Returns an array of hashrefs in the format { mac => MACADDR, ip => IPADDR }.